MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-using-reporting-workspace.md

 ## Next steps

-* Review [Create reports in Operations Manager](manage-reports-create-reports.md) to learn how create reports for your operational needs.
+* Review [How to create reports in Operations Manager](manage-reports-create-reports.md) to learn how to reports for your operational needs.

-* [Run, Save, and Export a Report](manage-reports-run-save-export.md) walks you through how to preview your reports, save them with specific report parameters to minimize repeated entry of information or to simplify the experience for your report users, and how to export the report to different file formats.
+* [How to Run, Save, and Export a Report](manage-reports-run-save-export.md) walks you through how to preview your reports, save them with specific report parameters to minimize repeated entry of information or to simplify the experience for your report users, and how to export the report to different file formats.